ktwu01/ktwu01/web/README.md

 ![time-coins Screenshot](./assets/Screenshot-Multiple-Device-time-coins.png)

-Real-time earnings visualization tool featuring elegant hourglass animations and golden particle effects.
-Addresses freelancer motivation challenges through progressive milestone celebration system.
-Implements zero-dependency JavaScript architecture with support for 50+ timezones and 33 currencies, delivering optimal performance across devices.
+A tool that tracks your earnings in real-time with an elegant hourglass animation and falling gold coin effects.
+It helps freelancers and remote workers visualize their time's value, using a milestone system to keep them motivated.

+- **Internationalized:** Supports 50+ time zones and 33 currencies.
+- **Two Versions:** Available in both a lightweight static HTML/JS version and a modern Vue 3 + Vite component-based version.
+- **Responsive Design:** Styled with Tailwind CSS for a seamless experience on any device.

-**Tech Stack**: HTML5, CSS3, JavaScript ES6+, Tailwind CSS
+**Tech Stack:** HTML5, CSS3, JavaScript (ES6+), Vue 3, Vite, Tailwind CSS
-**Focus**: Real-time Data Visualization, Interactive Animation, Internationalization
+**Key Features:** Real-time data visualization, interactive animations, internationalization.

 ---